 Do you know how to use the High Protein Keto Diet to get results?
 The Keto Diet is trendy these days, especially among those who want to lose weight.
-Also, many people want to know what are the tenets of one of the most popular diets the Keto Diet.
+Many people also want to know the tenets of one of the most popular diets, the Keto Diet.
 There are different types of the Keto Diet.
 So, people get confused about which one to go for and which is the best for them.
-Many people also read what are the tenets of one of the most popular diets the Keto Diet.

 High Protein Keto Diet